fletcherrippon/traktor-s8-improved-ui/README.md

 # Improved UI for S8 Traktor Pro 3

 **IMPORTANT**

 Backup folder the "qml" from Traktor Pro 3 application files into the root folder of this project indside the ".backup" folder.

 - Mac: /Applications/Native Instruments/Traktor Pro 3/Traktor.app/Contents/Resources/qml
 - Windows: C:\Program Files\Native Instruments\Traktor Pro 3\Resources64\qml

 ![S8](https://github.com/fletcherrippon/traktor-s8-improved-ui/blob/master/docs/S8.png)

+## About this Repo

+This is a repo to improve the UI of the Native Instruments Traktor Kontrol S8 Controller this should also work for Native Instruments Traktor Kontrol S5 Controller & Native Instruments Traktor Kontrol D2 but has not been tested on these controllers so make sure to save a backup when installing with these devices.

 ## How to install improved S8 UI